Skip to main content

 Headphones offer the most features out of any other Bluetooth headset.
 From custom EQ to a smartphone camera trigger, you get it all.

 Furthermore, the new design feels more premium, with a fabric headband and plush over-ear pads.
+We discuss all the details in our full review.

 More from Skullcandy: